InterlaceProject/InterlaceBlockchain/README.md

 eslint .
 ```

 to check the JavaScript code for errors. *eslint* searches in all directories for js-files loads and checks them.
-Thus be carefull when creating backup files.
+Thus be careful when creating backup files.
 If they end in *".js"* they are varified against the eslint specifications.

 ## General architecture